thuml/Nonstationary_Transformers/README.md

 ```
 pip install -r requirements.txt
 ```
-2. You can obtain all the six benchmark datasets from [Google Drive](https://drive.google.com/file/d/1CC4ZrUD4EKncndzgy5PSTzOPSqcuyqqj/view?usp=sharing) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/b8f4a78a39874ac9893e/?dl=1).
+2. All the six benchmark datasets can be obtained from [Google Drive](https://drive.google.com/file/d/1CC4ZrUD4EKncndzgy5PSTzOPSqcuyqqj/view?usp=sharing) or [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/b8f4a78a39874ac9893e/?dl=1).

 ## Training scripts

-###

 We provide the experiment scripts and hyperparameters of all benchmark dataset under the folder `./scripts`.